Law Library Collections Policies

 The following represent some of the considerations when an item is purchased:

-- Materials relevant to the law school curriculum and Law Faculty research areas have the highest priority when balancing purchasing demands.
+- Materials relevant to the law school curriculum and Law Faculty research have the highest priority when balancing purchasing demands.
 More information is available about the law school curriculum and faculty interests.

 - Two copies of all monographs authored by full-time law faculty are purchased whenever possible; if an electronic version is available, it should be purchased in lieu of a second print copy for the stacks.